Valuing alterations to existing properties

 To use the online submission, you should input your property details on the first page and click on the search button.
 This will then bring up the address, size, valuation etc. When you are satisfied that this is the correct property, you can then click on the submit query button and follow the instructions on the subsequent pages:

 You can also complete and return the valuation application form.
 This is a writeable document, which means that you can complete on screen, print and send to LPS.
-Alternatively, you can save the document to your desktop, complete the form and send as an attachment to your nearest LPS valuation office:
+Alternatively, you can save the document to your desktop, complete the form and send to your nearest LPS valuation office:

 If you have any queries about having your property valued, please ring LPS or contact your local LPS valuation office.
 Contact details can be found below: